isomerpages/mse-zerowaste/_waste-streams/02-packaging-waste.md

 collection_name: waste-streams
 ---

-Packaging waste is a large waste stream, making up one-third of domestic waste disposed of.
+### Of the 1.6 million tonnes of domestic waste disposed of in 2017, packaging consists of one-third.
 There is potential to further reduce packaging waste.

+Carbonated beverages, chilled juice, fresh milk, cooking oil, dishwashing liquid - all these items come with packaging.

 A life-cycle assessment study commissioned by the NEA showed that different materials have different environmental impacts.
 Therefore, promoting certain types of materials over others, may not be better for the environment.